 We’ve all tried to find words to describe how we feel when we travel, and sometimes nothing seems to quite explain it right.
-I love discovering new ways to express myself, and over the years I’ve slowly collected the below list of words that are either not commonly used in English, or are from another language and explain those travel emotions we go through much better.
-If you’re a bit of a Pinterest addict like me you might have heard some of these before, but hopefully some are new!
+I love discovering new ways to express myself, and over the years I’ve slowly collected the below list of travel words that are either not commonly used in English or are from another language and explain those travel emotions we go through much better.
+If you’re a bit of a Pinterest addict like me you might have heard some of these alternative words for travel before, but hopefully, some are new!

-These are just a few of my favourite words associated with travel.
+These are just a few of my favourite words associated with travel (you can see 18 travel unusual words more here!).
 As someone who writes about travel all the time, I love finding new words to describe travel experiences.
 Everyone knows wanderlust, but are there words for wanderlust in other languages, or even just another word for travel too?

 The unusual travel words you need to know: